Phone-GWP-group

 Best for low volumes

-A key benefit of foam dividers and similar dunnage is that they incur no tooling charge (although there is usually a small machine setup cost – insignificant compared with tooling).
+A key benefit of foam dividers and similar dunnage is that they incur no tooling charge (although there is usually a small machine setup cost, which is insignificant compared with tooling).

 Foam dunnage also provides excellent levels of protection, offering cushioning protection against impact or mishandling.